The2ndOne3/bolster-js/README.md

 Bolster.js
 ==========
-Bolster is a JavaScript plugin that extends CSS to create effects that can't be generated with static CSS.
-Bolster works on a superset of CSS, providing additional keywords to create dynamic effects that can only be generated at runtime using JavaScript.
+Bolster is a JavaScript plugin built on MooTools that extends CSS to create effects that can't be generated with static CSS.
+It works on a superset of CSS, providing additional keywords to create dynamic effects that can only be generated at runtime using JavaScript.

 Usage
 =====